Maintain your upgraded ICT network

-Planning, hiring, and budget guidance for maintenance and upgrades to your school’s ICT network.
+Planning, hiring, and budget guidance for maintenance to your school’s ICT network.

-Schools are responsible for keeping their ICT network maintained to the current Ministry standard, and must use an approved ICT contractor for any maintenance or upgrades.
+Schools are responsible for keeping their ICT network maintained to our current standard, and must use an approved ICT contractor to do so.

 Hire an approved ICT contractor